In an effort to help curb the spread of the deadly coronavirus, travel restrictions in China have limited tourism, production and foot traffic.

 According to the firm, the Asia-Pacific region and mainland China represented 12% and 6%, a respectively, of its overall revenues last year.
 Additionally, roughly 16% of the total cost of its goods sold is sourced directly from China, and 7% of that is exported to the U.S.

-“The safety and well-being of our associates and partners in China is our highest priority.
+“The safety and well-being of our associates and partners in China are our highest priority.
 Our thoughts are with those people affected by the coronavirus,” Chairman, President and CEO Steve Rendle said in a statement on Feb.
 7. “While the coronavirus will impact our financial results in the Asia-Pacific region in the near term, VF’s growth opportunity in China and across the Asia-Pacific region is significant, and the fundamentals of our business are strong.
 VF is well positioned to navigate the impact of the coronavirus situation, given the diversity of our business and operating model in other key geographies.”

 Burberry Group PLC